Salt versus potassium blood pressure debate

 • Fresh vegetables from the garden are so much tastier.

-• Fresh fruit all year round from the garden is feasible in many climes; and far cheaper.
+• Fresh fruit all year round from the garden is feasible in many climes; and virtually free.

 • The salt versus potassium blood pressure debate can be relegated to where it belongs; on the scrap heap.